2013 Conference Session Presentation Files By Track

 Small Farm Management Track

 What are the important financial records that small farms need to keep?
-Alan Miller discussed basic record-keeping and how to use basic financial statements such as an income statement and balance sheet for small farms.
+Alan discussed basic record-keeping and how to use basic financial statements such as an income statement and balance sheet for small farms.

-Jessica Ervin with Indiana Certified Organic discussed how to create an organic system plan.
+Jessica with Indiana Certified Organic discussed how to create an organic system plan.
 Also, the session helped with identifying resources and where to get assistance.

 Tamara Benjamin led a discussion showing how designing sustainable farming systems must take into account social, economic, as well as biophysical factors.
 She explored how all of these components are essential in order for a farm to maximize its potential.
 Amanda Beheler and her daughter, Phoebe, participated in the discussion by using their small acre farm as a model for design.